atelerski/exercise/docs.md

 This documentation describes how to use the patented Aspen Juggling Balls.

-The Aspen Juggling Balls makes juggling easier than before.
+The Aspen Juggling Balls makes juggling harder than before.